brandondombrowsky/bstWithDups/README.md

 # bstWithDups
 This project had us learning to code a binary search tree with duplicates, utilizing the x = change(x) function coding approach, implementing recursion for Tree algorithms, all using generics.
-We were also required to create object and class diagrams, which are included in the Design Docs file.
+We were also required to create object and class diagrams before we started coding, which are included in the DesignDocs file.

 A. The included src file contains the following classes:
   1. Main - to demo code functionality